WikiTeq/AutoUAM/README.md

 ## Logging

-AutoUAM uses structured logging with support for multiple formats:
+AutoUAM uses structured logging with support for multiple formats and improved reliability:

 ### Log Formats